Atlanta Bicycle Accident Lawyers | Thompson Law – The Lion of Atlanta | $1.9B+ Recovered

 Why Choose Our Atlanta Bicycle Accident Lawyers

-Local Crash Expertise — We know Atlanta’s most dangerous intersections and bike lanes and use police reports + video to prove fault.
+Local Crash Expertise — We know Atlanta’s most hazardous corridors — from the BeltLine to Piedmont Avenue — and use police reports, traffic data, and video evidence to prove liability.

-Maximizing Recovery — We pursue driver, vehicle owner, and uninsured/underinsured motorist coverage to expand your compensation.
+Maximizing Recovery — We pursue every responsible party, from negligent drivers to rideshare companies and uninsured motorist policies, to expand your compensation potential.

-No Win, No Fee — Free consultation and no fees unless we win.
+No Win, No Fee Promise — Every client receives a free consultation and pays nothing unless we win compensation.

 Get a Free Case Review